Nicolae Timofti

 Nicolae Timofti ([nikoˈla.e tiˈmofti]; born 22 December 1948) is a Moldovan jurist and politician who was President of Moldova from 23 March 2012 until 23 December 2016.
-He served as head of Moldova's Supreme Magistrate Council and was elected President by parliament on 16 March 2012.
+He served as head of Moldova's Superior Magistrate Council and was elected President by parliament on 16 March 2012.

 Early life and education

-Timofti was born to Elena (born 1927) and Vasile Timofti in Ciutulești, Moldavian SSR, Soviet Union, and has four siblings.
+Timofti was born to Elena (born 1927) and Vasile Timofti in Ciutulești, Moldavian SSR, Soviet Union and has four siblings.
 At the beginning of 1949, his family moved to Florești.
 On 6 July 1949, his paternal grandfather Tudor Timofti was deported by Soviet authorities to the Amur region, where he died in 1953.
 Timofti graduated from the law school of Moldova State University in 1972.

 Early activity

-After graduation, Timofti spent two years in the Soviet Army before beginning his career as a judge in 1976.
+Soviet era

+From 1964 to 1965 he was a worker in the regional road department of Floresti.
+Then, until 1967, Timofti worked as a mechanic and motorist.
+After graduation, Timofti spent two years in the Soviet Army before beginning his career as a judge in 1976, when he worked as a consultant at the Ministry of Justice of the Moldavian SSR.
+For ten years from 1980 to 1990, he was a judge of the Supreme Court of the Moldavian SSR.
+In April 2013, it was found out, that he was the judge who in January 1987 found the pro-Romanian dissident Gheorghe David guilty of "systematic propaganda, in writing and orally, of ideas of a nationalist character, aiming to provoke national enmity towards persons of Russian nationality, to discredit the national Leninist policy of the CPSU", In an open letter published on 16 April of that year, Timofti said "that he regrets that he was put in a situation to apply an inhumane law and explained that, as a judge, he was obliged to apply the law."

+After independence

 "He is a person who was with us when we started reforms in the 1990s," Mihai Ghimpu said.
 In 2005, Timofti was appointed to the Higher Judicial Chamber and, in 2011, he was named chairman of the Supreme Council of Magistrates.